MatiasBjorling/ZDM-Device-Mapper/README.md

 Building:
   - Normal kernel build with CONFIG_DM_ZDM
-  - Additionally CONFIG_SCSI_ZBC and CONFIG_BLK_DEV_ZONED can be used for testing file systmes such as F2FS.
+  - Additionally CONFIG_SCSI_ZBC and CONFIG_BLK_DEV_ZONED can be used for testing file systmes such as NILFS2 and F2FS.

 ## Standards Versions Supported